gymcode/TicketApp/README.md

 _TODOs_
 * Clone the project before proceeding.
 * Must have a text editor preferrably Visual Studio(VS) code.
-* Both project must be open in separate VS code windows.
+* Both projects must be open in separate VS code windows.
 * [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) can be install to test backend apis.
 * The terminal must be used for all necesaary installations.
 ```BASH